Cisco-Talos/clamav-documentation/src/manual/Usage/SignatureManagement.md

 By default, `freshclam` will then attempt to connect to ClamAV's virus signature database distribution network.
 If no databases exist in the directory specified, `freshclam` will do a fresh download of the requested databases.
 Otherwise, `freshclam` will attempt to update existing databases, pairing them against downloaded cdiffs.
 If a database is found to be corrupted, it is not updated and instead replaced with a fresh download.

-Of course, all this behaviour--and more--can be changed to suit your needs by [modifying `freshclam.conf` and/or using various command line options](Configuration.md#freshclamconf).
+Of course, all this behavior--and more--can be changed to suit your needs by [modifying `freshclam.conf` and/or using various command line options](Configuration.md#freshclamconf).

-You can find more information about Freshclam with the commands:
+You can find more information about FreshClam with the commands:

 Unix/Linux: